-You want to change the host name.
-For example, the name of host A was changed to B or a new network card was installed with a private interface C. To use the host name B or the private interface C, you must reconfigure the storage server.

-See "Changing the MSDP storage server name or storage path" on page 294.

-- You want to change the storage path.
-To do so, you must reconfigure the storage server with the new path.
-See "Changing the MSDP storage server name or storage path" on page 294. - You need to reuse the storage for disaster recovery.
+- You want to change the host name.
+For example, the name of host A was changed to B or a new network card was installed with a private interface C. To use the host name B or the private interface C, you must reconfigure the storage server. - See "Changing the MSDP storage server name or storage path" on page 303. - You want to change the storage path.
+To do so, you must reconfigure the storage server with the new path. - See "Changing the MSDP storage server name or storage path" on page 303. - You need to reuse the storage for disaster recovery.
 The storage is intact, but the storage server was destroyed.
-To recover, you must configure a new storage server.

-In this scenario, you can use the same host name and storage path or use different ones.
+To recover, you must configure a new storage server. - In this scenario, you can use the same host name and storage path or use different ones. - See "Recovering from an MSDP storage server failure" on page 341.